 The written record should: be made as soon as possible after the event; be legible; include the name, date of birth and address of the child or adult at risk; include the nature of any concerns and description of any bruising or injuries that have been noticed; include an exact record of what the child or adult at risk has said, using their own words where possible; include any action taken; be signed and dated; be kept secure and confidential (available only to the DPS and others responsible for safeguarding).
 The report will be reviewed by the DPS with any other relevant information and a decision will be taken (often in liaison with others) as to what action should follow.
-See appendix 2 for examples of possible actions.
+See Appendix 2 for examples of possible actions.
 Any formal referral to the police or Social Services should normally be made within 24 hours of receiving the report.

-The Local Baptist Association Safeguarding Contact should be made aware of any referrals to the statutory authorities.
+The DPS will make the Regional Safeguarding Lead aware of any referrals to the statutory authorities.